 Recent experience includes noise assessments of:

-- Existing pubs and nightclubs
+- Existing and proposed pubs, bars and nightclubs

 - Proposed entertainment precincts

 Clarity Acoustics can assist with the following: